Deicide (album): Music and lyrics

 The music on Deicide is characterized by its "genuine, realistic rage" and "irrepressible anger."
 Music journalist T Coles said "[the album] sounds like a journey into hell, as demons claw at your feeble limbs on your descent."
 The album has been said to contain elements of grindcore and speed metal.
 Coles noted the album is "an example of how death metal refined the nasty edge of grindcore but retained a sinister sound."

 The tracks on Deicide have been referred to as "evil anthems" with lyrics described as "Satanic nonsense."
 While containing mostly Satanism or blasphemous lyrical themes, "Lunatic of God's Creation" and "Carnage in the Temple of the Damned" concern Charles Manson and Jim Jones respectively.
 Chris Krovatin of Kerrang! said the album "sounds believably dedicated to dying for the Devil."
 Ultimate-Guitar said the album's lyrics are "fueled by [Benton's] deep hatred for organized religion."
+The lyrics in "Dead by Dawn" reference the Necronomicon.

 The album's musicianship has been described as "shockingly tight," and has been noted for its "turbulent" rhythmic textures.
 As is common by the genre's conventions, the album employs double-bass blastbeat drumwork.
-Deicide drummer Steve Asheim's sense of timing on the album has been described as "uncanny."
 Glen Benton's vocals on the album have been called "absolutely hideous and tortured" and "pure evil."
 He has erroneously claimed that no effects were used on his vocals while recording the album, despite pitch-shifted editing on several tracks.